 The monitoring of, and response to, COVID-19 is being led by Local, Provincial and Federal Health Authorities (not local government).
 It is important to make sure we rely on facts and have strong sources of information in our arsenal.

 - Public Health Emergency declared, effective March 18, 2020.

-- Province wide orders and restrictions are in currently in effect until midnight February 5, 2021.
+- Province wide orders and restrictions are in currently in effect further notice.
 CLICK HERE to view the full province-wide restrictions.

 Physical Distancing Orders

 - No indoor gatherings outside your immediate household.
 Outdoor gatherings are permitted - to a maximum of 10 people.

 - Self-isolate if you are sick, even if it is not COVID-19.

 - Masks must be worn in all public spaces. may be worn when keeping physical distance isn’t possible to help keep those around you safe.